 Fun Things to do in New Bedford

-Stand beneath massive whale skeletons, climb aboard historic ship models, and dive into seafaring history at the New Bedford Whaling Museum—where tales of the sea come to life.
+Stand beneath massive whale skeletons, climb aboard historic ship models, and dive into seafaring history at the New Bedford Whaling Museum.

 Then, wander the cobblestone streets of New Bedford Whaling National Historical Park, stepping back in time before the kids race ahead to Buttonwood Park Zoo, home to playful otters, mighty black bears, and plenty of space to roam.